-Add a short description of CLA staff here or in lateral boundary condition chapter ?
+Add a short description of CLA staff here or in lateral boundary condition chapter?
+Options are defined through the namcla namelist variables.

-14.2 Closed seas (closea.F90)
+15.2 Closed seas (closea.F90)

 Add here a short description of the way closed seas are managed